luismartinezs/ahtleanx-home-workout-app/README.md

 ### MVP:

 User experience:
-- [ ] App displays all exercises for A and B sequentially
+- [x] App displays all exercises for A and B sequentially
-- [ ] The last 5 seconds, once per second sound alarm
+- [x] The last 5 seconds, once per second sound alarm
-- [ ] When timer reaches 0 sound longer alarm than in last 5 seconds
+- [x] When timer reaches 0 sound longer alarm than in last 5 seconds
 - [ ] App displays well on mobile
 - [ ] App looks the same on desktop as it does on mobile, with mobile max width and some reasonable max height
-- [ ] When timer reaches zero, automatically switch to next group / exercise
+- [x] When timer reaches zero, automatically switch to next group / exercise
-- [ ] When workout finishes, show complete screen
+- [x] When workout finishes, show complete screen
+- [x] Clicking on the timer does not change it right out, one second elapses

 PWA:
 - [ ] Workouts can be accessed offline